Thomas Pavier

 Thomas Pavier (died 1625) was a London publisher and bookseller of the early seventeenth century.
 His complex involvement in the publication of early editions of some of Shakespeare's plays, as well as plays of the Shakespeare Apocrypha, has left him with a "dubious reputation."

 Life and work

 Pavier came to the business of publishing in an unusual way: instead of serving the normal apprenticeship in the Stationers Company, he was one of several young men who transferred to the Stationers from the Drapers Company on 3 June 1600.
 Pavier had served an apprenticeship under William Barley, a draper who doubled as a bookseller.
 Pavier was able to set himself up in business that year; his shop was located at the sign of the Cat and Parrots, "over against Pope's Head Alley" in Cornhill.
+Early in his career Pavier was found guilty of various misdemeanours by the Court of Stationers.
+One conviction was 'for printing certain books and ballads without a licence' or 'without authority or entrance' in the Stationers' Register.
+Along with William Barley, his brother Roger and printer Simon Stafford he was also accused of illegally printing a Latin grammar manual.
+Four thousand copies of the book were discovered in Roger's home and confiscated by members of the Stationers' Company.
+In June 1598 Pavier backed Stafford in an attempt to prosecute Cuthbert Burby for riot who, along with others, had been acting for the Stationers' Company.
+The complaint was dismissed by the Stationers' Court and the four men found themselves incarcerated in Fleet Prison over the affair.